Azure-Samples/azure-cosmos-db-mongodb-spring/README.md

     spring.data.mongodb.uri=mongodb://<account-name>:<account-key>@<account-name>.mongo.cosmos.azure.com:10255/?ssl=true&replicaSet=globaldb&retrywrites=false&maxIdleTimeMS=120000&appName=@<account-name>@
     ```

-    > [!NOTE]
-    > If the key string used in the MongoDB URI contains special characters, such as plus signs, use the URL-encoded value of that key.
+    > *If the key string used in the MongoDB URI contains special characters, such as plus signs, use the URL-encoded value of that key.
 Otherwise, you may face issues trying to connect and see errors pertaining to SASL Authentication failure.
-This is especially true when working with [Azure Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator) over a local network.
+This is especially true when working with [Azure Cosmos DB Emulator](https://docs.microsoft.com/azure/cosmos-db/local-emulator) over a local network.*

 1. Create a new database in your Azure Cosmos DB account.